Source | NDTV : By Surajit Dasgupta

 1) Gratuity is a benefit received by an employee for services rendered to an organisation.
 For companies covered under the Gratuity Act, this benefit is paid when an employee completes five or more years of service with the employer.

-3) After the amendment in the Act, formal sector workers would be eligible for up to Rs.
+2) The Gratuity Amendment Bill seeks to make formal sector workers eligible for up to Rs.
 20 lakh tax-free gratuity.

-4) The unions had demanded the removal of conditions asking to have at least 10 employees in an establishment and minimum five years of service for payment of gratuity.
+4) The unions had also demanded the removal of the condition of minimum five years of service for payment of gratuity.

 5) Trade unions had also demanded that the amended provision regarding maximum amount should be made effective from January 1, 2016, as done in the case of central government employees.

 6) The move to amend gratuity rules for formal sector workers comes after limit for central government employees was hiked to Rs.
 20 lakh, according to 7th pay commission’s recommendations.

 7) The relevant amendment for central government employees was notified on July 25, 2016 and the enhanced ceiling amount was made effective from January 1, 2016.

 8) The unions had also demanded that rate of 15 days wages for each completed year of service be raised to 30 days wages.